 In 1990 Rik, Consroe, and Alex Makriyannis organized a symposium on Crete at which Rik proposed that cannabinoid researchers form a society to hold annual meetings.
 He had brought by-laws of a Vermont non-profit to expedite the launch of an International Cannabinoid Research Society.
-The 45 charter memety: Greg Chesher, Dale Deutsch, Mahmoud ElSohly, Javier Fernandez-Ruiz, Eliot Gardner, Allyn Howlett, Toby Jarbe, Thomas Lundqvist, Alex Makriyannis, Raphael Mechoulam, Roger Pertwee, Patti Reggio, and Herb Seltzman.
+The 45 charter memtored 31 Masters and Doctoral students, bers include many still active in the society: Greg Chesher, Dale Deutsch, Mahmoud ElSohly, Javier Fernandez-Ruiz, Eliot Gardner, Allyn Howlett, Toby Jarbe, Thomas Lundqvist, Alex Makriyannis, Raphael Mechoulam, Roger Pertwee, Patti Reggio, and Herb Seltzman.

-Consroe says that the creation of the ICRS loosened the vice-like grip of the US publications.
-Musty also wrote a dozen book chapters -including two published in 1984 on the anti-anxiety effects of cannabidiol, A paper he coauthored (Eur Neurol.
-38:44-8) encouraged the development of a cannabis-based medicine for the treatment of multiple sclerosis and has been cited more than 200 times.
+Consroe says that the creation of the ICRS loosened the vice-like grip of the US fusty R, Conti LH, Mechoulam R (1984) Anxiolytic properties of cannabidiol.
+In: Harvey DJ (ed.), Marihuana 84: Proceedings of the Oxford Symposium on Cannabis.
+Oxford: IRL Press, publications.
+Musty also wrote a dozen book chapters -including two published in 1984 on the anti-anxiety effects of cannabidiol, A paper he-coauthored (Eur Neurol.
+38:44-8) encouraged the development of a cannabis-based medicine for the treatment of multiple sclerosisand has been cited more than 200 times.